api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

         fulfilledData[requestId] = decodedData;
     }

-// To withdraw funds from the sponsor wallet to the contract.

-    function withdraw(address airnode, address sponsorWallet) external onlyOwner {
+    // To withdraw funds from the sponsor wallet to the contract. function withdraw(address airnode, address sponsorWallet) external onlyOwner {
         airnodeRrp.requestWithdrawal(
         airnode,
         sponsorWallet
         );
-    }

-// Withdraw funds from the contract.

-    function withdrawFromContract() external onlyOwner {
-        payable(msg.sender).transfer(address(this).balance);
     }
 }
 ```